zanuka/leaderport-core-ui/README.md

 ## Why Valkey?

-I've selected Valkey primariluy for its speed, scalability, and real-time capabilities.
+I've selected Valkey primarily for its speed, scalability, and real-time capabilities.
 Additional perks include:

 - **High Performance**: Valkey is designed for speed, making it ideal for real-time leaderboard updates and score retrievals.